"Gorbachev Factor"

 |

-denied political rights.
-The Bolsheviks were suspicious of the
+denied political rights. the bolsheviks were suspicious of the

-overwhelming majority of the country’s population—the peasantry—and
+overwhelming majority of the country抯 population梩he peasantry梐nd

-introduced legal restrictions on their voting rights.
-From the
+introduced legal restrictions on their voting rights. from the

 compromised, and the soviets themselves were gradually transformed

-Nevertheless, officially the power was divided between the soviets
+nevertheless, officially the power was divided between the soviets

-and the Communist Party.
-The soviets were, ostensibly, the
+and the communist party. the soviets were, ostensibly, the

 representative organs of the popular masses, whereas the party

-power in the Soviet Union.
-The voters of every village, town,
+power in the soviet union. the voters of every village, town,

 province, and republic elected representatives, called deputies, to